PlotX v1, a decentralized non-custodial prediction market protocol was launched on the Ethereum Network on the 13th of Oct 2020.

 The ‘Settled’ stage is when the rewards are distributed to the market winners

-The option price for buying prediction positions becomes steep towards the end of the participation time.
+The option price for buying prediction positions becomes more expensive towards the end of the participation time.
 So, the user who participates towards the end of the participation time will get a lesser number of positions in comparison to a user who participates early.
+Lessed positions mean lesser rewards.

 To make sure that participants are truly predicting and not just entering the market at the last possible moment to gain an edge after the participation time is over, the market goes into the In Settlement stage where no one can enter the market.
 The duration of the In Settlement stage is equal to the participation time and only after it's over, does the protocol note down the price of the market asset and decide the winning option.